 However, during Black Friday and Cyber Week, you can bend that rule a bit and send a few more messages.
 That's what most consumers expect on a holiday like this.
 As a rule of thumb, we recommend no more than 1-2 messages per day and only if they are relevant to the recipient.

-3. When should you send text messages?
+3. When should you send messages?

 It doesn't matter if you send your messages before, during or after Black Friday.
-Your timing needs to be right and the right message needs to go out at the right time if you want to get the most out of your SMS strategy.
+Your timing needs to be right and the right message needs to go out at the right time if you want to get the most out of your BFCM strategy.

 Over the past few years, the trend has been for Black Friday to become Black Week.
 A whole week full of great offers.
 However, figures from Black Friday Denmark show that Black Friday itself remains the day with the highest turnover.
 As much as 47.2% of the total turnover during Black Week 2024 was on Fridays.